MetaboAnalyst

 MetaboAnalyst is a set of online tools for metabolomic data analysis and interpretation, created by members of the Wishart Research Group at the University of Alberta.
 It was first released in May 2009 and version 2.0 was released in January 2012.
 MetaboAnalyst provides a variety of analysis methods that have been tailored for metabolomic data.
 These methods include metabolomic data processing, normalization, multivariate statistical analysis, and data annotation.
 The current version is focused on biomarker discovery and classification.

+The version 6.0 contains three new modules - tandem MS spectral processing and compound annotation, dose response analysis for chemical risk assessment, and leveraging metabolite-genome wide association analysis and Mendelian randomization for causal analysis.

 MetaboAnalyst supports a wide variety of data input types commonly generated by metabolomic studies including GC/LC-MS raw spectra, MS/NMR peak lists, NMR/MS peak intensity table, NMR/MS spectral bins, and metabolite concentrations.